astromatic/visiomatic/doc/src/interface.rst

 In Single Channel mode, one can:

 * Select an image channel for display
-* Select a color map among a selection of four
+* Select a color map for the current channel among a selection of four
 * Set the minimum and maximum channel levels
+* Play forward or backward an animation of the channel sequence at a given framerate

 In Multi-Channel mode, one can: